fabioba/mlops-architecture/README.md

 # AIRFLOW_MLFLOW_DOCKER

 ## Background
-The goal of this project is to create an ecosystem where to run **Data Pipelines** and monitor **Experiments**.
+The goal of this project is to create an ecosystem where to run **Data Pipelines** and monitor **Machine Learning Experiments**.

 ## Getting started

 ### Docker
-Create `docker-compose.yaml` which is responsible for running `Airflow` components, each on a different container:
+Create `docker-compose.yaml`, which is responsible for running `Airflow` and `MLflow` components.
+Each of them running on a different container:
 * airflow-webserver
 * airflow-scheduler
 * airflow-worker
 * airflow-triggerer
+* mlflow

-From terminal, run the following command to start Airflow on port 8080:
+Then, from terminal run the following command:
 ```
 docker compose up -d
 ```

 ### Airflow
-After running docker container, visit the page: `localhost:8080`
+After running docker containers, visit the page: `localhost:8080`
 ![img](docs/imgs/airflow_home.png)

-And log into the Airflow world!
+And take a step into the Airflow world!

-Populate the `dags` folder with all the DAGS needed for the project.
+The, create a folder named `dags` and populate it with as many DAGS as you need.

 ### MLFlow
 On the `docker-compose.yaml` includes the `mlflow` container in the `services` section.
-This container is responsible for running the `MLFlow server` exposed on the `localhost:600`.
+This container is responsible for running the `MLFlow server`, which is exposed on the `localhost:600`.
 ![img](docs/imgs/mlflow_home.png)

+#### Connect Airflow to MLflow
 Open the `example_dag.py` and set the URI of the current MLFlow server(localhost:600)
 ```
 mlflow.set_tracking_uri('http://mlflow:600')